All-Hands-AI/OpenHands/contributing.md

 ## Questions?

-For any questions or assistance, feel free to ask in the appropriate Slack channel or open an issue in the repository.
+For any questions or assistance, feel free to ask in the #help-wanted channel or open an issue in the repository.